RadinaAvramova/RotatingPlanets/README.md

 # Rotating Planets

-This is a project where 3 planets are rotating across the Sun.
+The Rotating Planets project is a visually stunning demonstration that utilizes CSS to display and animate rotating planets.
+It's a captivating experience that brings the beauty of our solar system to your screen.